intelligent theatre with steel in it

 Where & When

 Rehearsals in the Birmingham/Worcester corridor.
-Dates shared on shortlist; aiming for a Q1 2026 performance window.
+Targeting a Q1 2026 performance window.